 - The provisions below tend to apply to the wealthy, so most of us will remain unaffected.

-The second caveat comes from estate planning & probate attorney L. David Clark, Jr. “Explaining the technical stuff,” he admits, “makes clients’ eyes glaze over.”
+- The second caveat comes from estate planning & probate attorney L. David Clark, Jr. “Explaining the technical stuff,” he admits, “makes clients’ eyes glaze over.”

 You’ve been warned.

 If the taxable estate is worth more than 105 percent of that exclusion, the individual loses his or her entire tax break.
-So if, in 2015, your estate is worth up to $3,281,250, you pay no taxes.
+So if, in 2023, your estate is worth up to $6,909,000, you pay no taxes.
 But if it is one dollar more, you pay tax on the entire estate, not just the overage.